Enhancing CKEditor in Drupal 8

 Option 3: elFinder File Manager

 I'm really looking forward to elFinder (I use a Spanish accent when saying "el Finder").
-It looks great and the demo feels like a next-gen IMCE, but isn’t ready yet.
+It looks great and the demo feels like a next-gen IMCE but isn’t ready yet.
 I’ll update this post once the Drupal 8 version is working.

 Option 4: Drupal 8 Media Module

 It will plug in to your CKEditor via the Entity Embed module and you will get a file browser as well via the Entity Browser module and File entity browser.
 Some other notable features include, drag and drop uploading, cropping, and slick carousels.
-What's also nice about this solution is that it will give you ultimate configuration and flexability over the file management process.
-If you want to give the Media module a shot in its current state, you can grab it on Github, Once Media is ready for primetime, I'll do a follow up post to showcase it in more detail.
+What's also nice about this solution is that it will give you ultimate configuration and flexibility over the file management process.
+If you want to give the Media module a shot in its current state, you can grab it on Github, Once Media is ready for primetime, I'll do a follow-up post to showcase it in more detail.

 Here is what Road Map statement:

 "The Media module will be a vastly different module for Drupal 8.
 Many of the responsibilities and code that was contained in Media is being split into separate components.
 For example, the Media Browser functionality is being developed into the Entity Browser module and embedding media in WYSIWYG is being developed into the Entity Embed module.
 For D8, the Media module will basically be what was considered a "Feature module" in D7: prepackaged configuration, and maybe some code and styling to wrap everything in a nice UI.
 It will assume that media matches up with a corresponding file entity in Drupal."